AstroBryGuy/JaheiraRecast/README.md

 All images, sounds, and game text used by this mod are copyright Beamdog or Wizards of the Coast.

 ## Version History

+Version 1.3 - March 24, 2017
+* Fixed an incorrect string reference for #69250.

 Version 1.2 - May 30, 2016
 * Fixed issue with blanking Jaheira's biography